Table of Contents

 For now, I have no details on the availability and pricing of the A16 series.
 Will update this section as we know more.

 I can’t draw any conclusions without knowing what sort of performance we should expect in this product, or whether this will be priced competitively.
-I am, however, positively impressed by the fact that no corners were cut when it came to the overall build quality, display options, and the important features.
+I am, however, positively impressed by the fact that no corners were cut when it came to the overall build quality, display options, or any of the important features.

 Plus, given this is the only AMD Advantage Asus laptop in the 2023 lineup, I’m confident they’ll try their best to make this competitive and appease the vocal AMD fans out there, which I’d reckon are already pissed to see the Advantage design demoted to the entry-level TUF Gaming series.